y-crdt/ydotnet/docs/decisions.md

 New base classes have been introduced to ensure that this does not happen.

-##  2023-10-16 Not all transaction cases are catched by yrs
+##  2023-10-16 Not all transaction cases are caught by yrs

 The application crashes if a new root object is created while a `Transaction` is open.